 The School will provide funds to support research data collection costs.
 Funding covers out of pocket expenses associated with research participants.

-Eligibility: This scheme is open to PhD students with a total support of $2000, and in MA (Research) students with a total support of $1000.
+Eligibility: This scheme is open to Doctor of Philosophy (Arts) students with a total support of $2000, and in MA (Research) students with a total support of $1000.

 Fieldwork funding may be accessed when the primary sources of data can only be obtained by undertaking work at an offsite location.